This page contains annually reviewed statements from Edale UK Management Limited and Edale Enterprises Limited (hereafter Edale).

 - To maintain a policy that is appropriate to the purpose and context of the organisation and supports the strategic direction

-- Adopt technologies that improve work efficiencies, engage clients, raise standards and positive sustainable results
+- Adopt technologies that improve work efficiencies, engage clients, raise standards and create positive sustainable results

 Achievement of this policy involves all staff, who are individually responsible for the quality of their work, resulting in a continually improving working environment for all.
 Through the quality commitment made to our clients before and during engagements, we work to continually improve the quality, skill, and competency of our services supplied.
 We will monitor our quality performance regularly and set objectives and targets for further improvement.